plone/volto/docs/source/theming/using-third-party-themes.md

 ### Use sass loader

-If you have to load sass, you will need `razzle-plugin-scss` and you will have to customize `razzle.config.js` integrating that plugin into razzle configuration.
+If you have to load Sass, you will need `razzle-plugin-scss` and you will have to customize `razzle.config.js` integrating that plugin into Razzle configuration.

 Example: